akamath10/react-js/README.md

-This Repository includes all projects related to React js Applications
+This Repository includes all projects related to React js Applications.